pretix/pretix-docs/docs/guides/event-series.md

      - events that last more than one day, such as conferences or festivals
      - events with large gaps of time between the individual dates, such as annual conferences
      - events with very little overlap in terms of name, schedule, and venue
+     - events with smaller-scale events taking place within them (such as workshops at a conference)

     We recommend creating singular events in these cases because they are less complex to set up.